rosen-bridge/utils/packages/service-manager/README.md

 - Dependency Handling:
   - Dependencies are handled through action requirements.
-  - For the `initialize` action: only `initialize`-typed dependencies are checked.
-Each unsatisfied one triggers a recursive `initialize` call on that dependency.
+  - For the `assemble` action: only `assemble`-typed dependencies are checked.
+Each unsatisfied one triggers a recursive `assemble` call on that dependency.
-  - For the `start` action: all dependencies (both `initialize`- and `start`-typed) are checked.
-Each unsatisfied `initialize`-typed dependency triggers `initialize` on it, while each unsatisfied `start`-typed dependency triggers `start` on it.
+  - For the `start` action: all dependencies (both `assemble`- and `start`-typed) are checked.
+Each unsatisfied `assemble`-typed dependency triggers `assemble` on it, while each unsatisfied `start`-typed dependency triggers `start` on it.
-    - For instance, if Service B has a `start` dependency on Service C (allowedStatuses: `[running]`) and an `initialize` dependency on Service M (allowedStatuses: `[dormant, started, running]`), starting B requires C to be running and M to be at least initialized.
-If M is not yet initialized, `initialize(M)` is called; if C is not yet running, `start(C)` is called.
+    - For instance, if Service B has a `start` dependency on Service C (allowedStatuses: `[running]`) and an `assemble` dependency on Service M (allowedStatuses: `[dormant, started, running]`), starting B requires C to be running and M to be at least assembled.
+If M is not yet assembled, `assemble(M)` is called; if C is not yet running, `start(C)` is called.
-  - For the `stop` action: only `start`-typed dependants block the stop. `initialize`-typed dependants are left running because they only needed the service to be initialized, not kept alive.
+  - For the `stop` action: only `start`-typed dependants block the stop. `assemble`-typed dependants are left running because they only needed the service to be assembled, not kept alive.

 By overseeing the functionalities described above, we ensure that the system manages services in a controlled and cascading manner, taking into account their dependencies and maintaining the integrity of the system.